-Most people have had to pay a fine at some point, usually in the form of a speeding or parking ticket.
-People convicted of more serious crimes also have to pay fines in many situations, although the amount of the fine is usually much more substantial than a traffic ticket.
-The purposes of imposing a criminal fine are to punish the offender, help compensate the state for the offense, and deter any future criminal acts.
+Most people have paid a fine at some point, usually for traffic violations in the form of speeding or parking tickets.
+Sometimes, people convicted of more serious crimes must pay fines instead of jail time.
+These are much more substantial than a traffic ticket.
+A defendant convicted of a civil or criminal offense that resulted in a financial loss may have to reimburse victims.

-Below, you'll find information about how fines are imposed and the differences between fines and restitution.
+This article explains how courts impose fines and the differences between fines and restitution.

 Sentencing: How and Why Fines Are Imposed

-- Measures the defendant has taken to correct their mistakes; or
+- Measures taken by the defendant to make amends and correct their mistakes (such as community service)

-- Whether or not the criminal statute in question carries minimum sentencing requirements.
+- Whether the state law criminal statute carries minimum sentencing requirements

-Another time when fines can be discussed is during the plea bargain process.
-At this point, your criminal defense attorney enters negotiations with the prosecution to resolve your case without having to go to trial.
-This could result in a reduction of the charges against your or even a reduced sentence, such as payment of a fine instead of prison time.
+Fines are often discussed during the plea bargain process.
+At this stage, your criminal defense lawyer negotiates with the prosecution to resolve your case without going to trial.
+This could result in reduced charges against you or even a reduced sentence.

 Fines vs. Restitution